reslava/STUDY.MSTest/README.md

 	Assert.Contains(...)
 	Assert.HasCount(...)

->TIP: We can run the test from the command line:
+>TIP: We can run the tests from the command line:
 ```shell
 dotnet run --project TestsProjectName
 ```